This annual list of the best postal, mailbox, and business center franchises was revised and updated on January 20, 2022.

 AIM Mail Centers have a similar array of services as the other companies on this list, including office services (mailbox rentals, notary, passport photos, keys, laminating, shredding, rubber stamps, and promo products), copy/print/fax services (B&W copies, color copies, printing services, faxing, and document uploads), and pack and ship services (with price comparisons between FedEx, UPS, and USPS, shipping materials, freight services, and postal services).

 AIM is another Annex Brands franchise.
-Founded in 1985 and franchising since 1989, the number of locations has declined in recent years from 58 in 2012 to the current total of 43 (down from the previously reported total of 45), of which none are company-owned and all are located in the US.
+Founded in 1985 and franchising since 1989, the number of locations has declined in recent years from 58 in 2012 to the current total of 44 (no change from the previously reported total), of which none are company-owned and all are located in the US.

 7. Postal Connections